Skip To Main Content

 Riley Jarrett, an energetic and passionate young coach who has spent her entire volleyball career in the region, is the 11th head coach of the Youngstown State University volleyball program.
 YSU Executive Director of Intercollegiate Athletics Ron Strollo announced Jarrett's hiring on April 9, 2024.

 YSU won four of its final six non-conference matches in 2024, which included its first sweep of Kent State in 43 years.
 The Penguins then beat Mercyhurst 3-0 four days later to record back-to-back home sweeps for the first time since 2000.
-YSU’s defense keyed the two wins as both opponents posted a negative attack percentage, and the Penguins displayed a gritty defense throughout the campaign.
+YSU’s defense keyed the two wins as both opponents posted a negative attack percentage, and the Penguins displayed gritty defense throughout the campaign.

 Youngstown State registered 17.28 digs per set, which ranked second in the Horizon League and 16th in the country in 2024.
 The Penguins improved their digs average by 2.05 per set compared with 2023, and they had their second-highest average since 25-point rally-scoring began in 2008.
 YSU had 96 digs, the most in a match in nearly two years, against LIU in Jarrett’s first victory leading the Penguins.
+Youngstown State then began November by winning six straight sets against Oakland at Zidian Family Arena at Beeghly Center to celebrate Senior Weekend.

-Individually, outside hitter Abbie Householder took a big leap forward in her development and was named to the All-Horizon League Second Team.
+Individually, Householder took a big leap forward in her development and was named to the All-Horizon League Second Team.
 Householder ranked second in the conference in both kills and points per set in 2024, and she was the only player in the conference to rank among the top 12 in both kills and digs per set.
 Her 440 kills were the fourth-most in program history, and she was the fifth Penguin to reach 500 points in a single season.

 Householder was also named to the Horizon League All-Academic Team, and she was an Academic All-District Selection along with Maria Insana, Isabel Schaefabuer and Nyia Setla.
-Setla, who followed Jarrett to YSU from West Liberty, averaged 4.20 digs per set in her lone season as a Penguin, which was the fourth-best in the rally-scoring format.
+Setla, who followed Jarrett to YSU from West Liberty, averaged 4.20 digs per set in her lone season as a Penguin, which was the fourth-best mark in the rally-scoring format.

-Jarrett led West Liberty to its highest prominence at the Division II level as its head coach from 2020-23, and she leaves WLU with the highest career winning percentage of any coach in program history.
+Jarrett came to Youngstown after spending the previous four seasons leading West Liberty to its highest prominence at the Division II level as its head coach from 2020-23.
+She left the school in the Northern Panhandle of West Virginia with the highest career winning percentage of any coach in program history.
 The Hilltoppers won more than 64% of their matches with Jarrett at the helm, and they won 65 contests over the last three seasons.
 Her tenure at WLU ended with the Hilltoppers making their first two appearances in program history at the NCAA Division II Tournament, and the team appeared in all nine sets of regional rankings over the last three seasons.

 In 2023, West Liberty went 23-10 to secure its third straight 20-win season under Jarrett's leadership and advanced to the NCAA Tournament for the second time in program history.
 The 23 victories tied for the fourth-most in program history, and the Hilltoppers won nine out of 11 matches heading into the semifinals of the Mountain East Conference Tournament.